erick-otenyo/wagtail-surveyjs/README.md

 - The survey form container element, `<div id="survey-form-container"></div>`, where the form will be rendered.
 Note the default id that is expected is `survey-form-container`.

 That is all that is needed to show a survey js form.
+You can view a complete example in the sample app `sandbox/home`.

 If all went well, your survey with questions should be rendered: